Corinth (modern city)

-Corinth (/ˈkɒrɪnθ/ KORR-inth; Κόρινθος, /el/) is a municipality in Corinthia in Greece.
-The successor to the ancient city of Corinth, it is a former municipality in Corinthia, Peloponnese, which is located in south-central Greece.
-Since the 2011 local government reform, it has been part of the municipality of Corinth, of which it is the seat and a municipal unit.
-It is the capital of Corinthia.
+Corinth (/ˈkɒrɪnθ/ KORR-inth; Κόρινθος, /el/) is a city in the Peloponnese in Greece.
+The successor to the ancient city of Corinth, it is the capital of the Corinthia regional unit and the seat of the municipality of Corinth, of which it is a municipal unit.
+The municipal unit has a population of 38,485 according to the 2021 census, of whom 30,816 live within the city limits of Corinth.

-It was founded as Nea Korinthos (Νέα Κόρινθος), or New Corinth, in 1858 after an earthquake destroyed the existing settlement of Corinth, which had developed in and around the site of the ancient city.
+It was founded as New Corinth (Νέα Κόρινθος) in 1858 after an earthquake destroyed the existing settlement of Corinth, which had developed in and around the site of the ancient city.

 History

 Corinth derives its name from Ancient Corinth, a city-state of antiquity.
 The site was occupied from before 3000 BC.

-Ancient Greece
+Iron Age

+Bacchiad period

 Historical references begin with the early 8th century BC, when ancient Corinth began to develop as a commercial center.
 Between the 8th and 7th centuries, the Bacchiad family ruled Corinth.
 Cypselus overthrew the Bacchiad family, and between 657 and 585 BC, he and his son Periander ruled Corinth as the Tyrants.